This is a subtitle for your new post

 But those nuclear fall-out shelter-thick walls?

-They're going to need them when it comes to the case of the malpractice and the plot to kill my dog to cover it up (i.e. terminate the evidence rather than give him the chance to recover from the beyond irresponsible and arguably intentional clinical crime they perpetuated against him . . . and thus, me, as his adoring owner).
-LINK TO "IT WASN'T EUTHANASIA".
+They're going to need them when it comes to the case of the malpractice and the plot to kill my dog to cover it up (i.e. terminate the evidence rather than give him the chance to recover from the beyond irresponsible and arguably intentional clinical crime they perpetrated against him . . . and thus, me, as his adoring owner).

-So, while the suits at Massey sit back highly bemused at what they’re no doubt, at this early stage, dismissing as my “antics”, what they're yet to realise two things:
+So, while the suits at Massey sit back highly bemused at what they’re no doubt, at this early stage, dismissing as my “antics”, what they're yet to realise is two critical elements of this case:

 1) Actually, Massey, no, it’s NOT OK to coerce me into killing my dog under false pretences.